mitchellheaney/real_estate_application/README.md

 ## How To Use?
 Click [here!](https://estatefinder.onrender.com/)\
 <em>NOTE - When you press the link, please please please wait up to 30seconds due to the downtime from inactivity the deployment service forces.
-Thanks for you patience, hope you enjoy!</em>
+Thanks for your patience, hope you enjoy!</em>